Sugar Hill, New Hampshire: History

 Incorporated in 1962 out of the town of Lisbon after considerable litigation, Sugar Hill is the most recently incorporated town in the state.
 The name "Sugar Hill" comes from the large groves of sugar maples within the town limits.

 Offering clean air and panoramic views from atop Sunset Hill Ridge of both the White Mountains and Green Mountains, the community became a fashionable Victorian resort.
 First attracted by paintings of White Mountain artists, the wealthy arrived by train to escape the heat, humidity and pollution of summers in Boston, Hartford, New York and Philadelphia.
 Several hostelries were built, including the Hotel Lookoff.
 But the grandest was the Sunset Hill House, built in 1880 after rail service arrived in neighboring Lisbon Village (Sunset Hill Station).
 With the longest porch on a single side in New Hampshire, the Second Empire hotel accommodated 350 guests and 300 staff.
 Patrons found amusement in the casino and bowling alley, or on carriage rides touring nearby Franconia Notch.
 Built in 1897, the 9-hole Sugar Hill House Golf Course, together with its 1900 clubhouse, are the oldest in the state and are listed on the National Register of Historic Places.
 Bobby Jones played the links.

 With the advent of automobiles came a decline in grand hotels, however, as tourists were no longer restricted by the limits of rail service.
 The Sunset Hill House remained open until 1973, longer than many of its type in the region.
 But it closed at season's end, when the furnishings were sold at auction.
 The aging structure was demolished in 1974, although its annex survived and was purchased in 2013 by new owners, to reopen in 2015 as "The Inn at Sunset Hill".

 Peckett's-on-Sugar Hill

 Robert P. Peckett Sr. acquired land on Sugar Hill around 1900 and founded the Peckett's-on-Sugar Hill Inn.
-While hosting winter guests early in the century, the need for increased clientele prompted him, with the assistance of his daughter, Katherine "Kate" Peckett, to establish the first resort-based ski school in the United States.
+While hosting winter guests early in the century, the need for increased clientele prompted him, with the assistance of his wife, Katharine Peckett, to establish the first resort-based ski school in the United States.
 The first two ski instructors were German; they introduced the Arlberg technique developed by Hannes Schneider at St. Anton.
 In 1931, Sig Buchmayr joined the staff.
 Kate Peckett brought in several more European instructors including Otto Lang to teach the Arlberg system.
 Among pupils were Nelson Rockefeller, Averell Harriman, Lowell Thomas, Minot Dole and Roger Peabody.
 Subsequent efforts by Kate, the CCC and others resulted in the development of the Taft Ski Trail and other facilities on the Cannon Mountain Ski Area.